 W301 Writing Fiction (3 cr.)
-P: submission of acceptable manuscripts to instructor in advance of registration.
-R: W203.
+P: W206 or submission of acceptable manuscript to instructor in advance of registration.
+An intermediate course in the theory and practice of fiction writing with seminar study of relevant materials and criticism of student work in class and conference.
 May be repeated once for credit.

 W303 Writing Poetry (3 cr.)
-P: submission of acceptable manuscripts to instructor in advance of registration.
-R: W203.
+P: W206 or submission of acceptable manuscripts to instructor in advance of registration.
+An intermediate course in the theory and practice of poetry writing with seminar study of relevant materials and criticism of student work in class and conference.
 May be repeated once for credit.